skuvla/skuvla.github.io/README.md

-# skuvla
+# Skuvla

-The files from Sámi skuvlajistorjá, skuvla.info
+The files from Sámi skuvlajistorjá, skuvla.info.